Hensel minimality I: Hensel minimality

 The lemma should be clear in the case $A \subset K \cup \RV$; we mainly give the following proof to show that parameters from $\RV\eq$ are not a problem either.

-\begin{proof}[Proof of Lemma~\ref{lem:addconst}] We verify Definition~\ref{defn:hmin:intro}: Let $K'\models \Th_{\cL(A)}(K)$ and let $X\subset K'$ be $\cL(A\cup A'\cup\RV_{K'}\cup A'')$-definable, for some $A' \subset K'$ and some $A'' \subset \RV_{K',\lambda}$ satisfying $\#A'' \le \ell$, with $\lambda \le 1$ in $\Gamma_{K'}$.
+\begin{proof}[Proof of Lemma~\ref{lem:addconst}] We verify Definition~\ref{defn:hmin}: Let $K'\models \Th_{\cL(A)}(K)$ and let $X\subset K'$ be $\cL(A\cup A'\cup\RV_{K'}\cup A'')$-definable, for some $A' \subset K'$ and some $A'' \subset \RV_{K',\lambda}$ satisfying $\#A'' \le \ell$, with $\lambda \le 1$ in $\Gamma_{K'}$.
 Choose $\tilde A \subset \RV_{K'}$ such that every element of $A \cap \RV_{K'}\eq$ is $\cL(\tilde A)$-definable.
 Then $X$ is $\cL((A \cap K) \cup \tilde{A}\cup A'\cup\RV_{K'}\cup A'')$-definable, so by $\ell$-h-minimality of $\Th_{\cL}(K')$, $X$ can be $\lambda$-prepared by a finite $\cL((A \cap K) \cup A')$-definable set $C$.
 In particular, \(C\) is $\cL(A\cup A')$-definable, as desired. \end{proof}

-With this lemma in mind, many results in this paper are formulated for $\emptyset$-definable sets; those results then automatically also hold for $A$-definable sets, when $A \subset K \cup \RV\eq$, and using a compactness argument, one then often obtains family versions of the results.
+With this lemma in mind, many results in this paper are formulated for $\emptyset$-definable sets; those results then automatically also hold for $A$-definable sets, when $A \subset K \cup \RV\eq$, and using a compactness argument (given in Remark~\ref{rem:compact}), one then often obtains family versions of the results.

 As so often in model theory, it is sufficient to verify Hensel minimality in sufficiently saturated models.
 To see this, we first prove that preparation is a first order property in the following sense: